• Skip to primary navigation

 Yum

-hand holding up a pink popsicle with watermelon in background
+Hand holding up a watermelon popsicle with slices of watermelon in background.

 These watermelon popsicles have me swooning!
 They’re perfect for teething babies and kid approved, yet healthy enough for us mamas to dole them out without batting an eye.
 My daughter begged for them all summer long.